MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/serviceworker.md

 *   Return a response from the cache, if available; fallback to requesting the resource from the network.
 *   Fetch a resource from the network, cache a copy, and return the response; fallback to a cached copy.
 *   Take into account a user's preference to save data and supply a placeholder image for certain image requests.
-*   Generate a synthetic response directly in the Service Worker.
+*   Generate a response directly in the Service Worker.

 ## Push Notifications